Ivan Lawrence: Post-parliamentary career

-Lawrence is now a member of 5 Pump Court Chambers, a Fellow of the Society for Advanced Legal Studies, was an elected member of the Bar Council (2004–2010) and is Visiting Professor of Law at the University of Buckingham.
+Lawrence is currently a member of 5 Pump Court Chambers, a Fellow of the Society for Advanced Legal Studies, was an elected member of the Bar Council (2004–2010) and is Visiting Professor of Law at the University of Buckingham.
 He was admitted to the degree of Doctor of Laws "Honoris Causa" by the University in March 2013.
 In April 2015, he became a Visiting-Professor at the BPP University Law School.
-He is well known as an after-dinner and cruise-line speaker.
-His memoir, My Life of Crime: cases and causes, was published by Book Guild on 30 September 2010. reprinted in paperback on 1 February 2012, and is currently becoming an audio-book.
+He is well-known as an after-dinner, conference and speaker on international cruises.
+His memoir, My Life of Crime: cases and causes, was published by Book Guild on 30 September 2010 and reprinted in paperback on 1 February 2012.

 He is a Freeman of the City of London, Vice-President of the Society of Conservative Lawyers, President of the Spelthorne constituency Conservative Association, was a deputy for the Board of Deputies of British Jews for 40 years, and was a trustee of the Holocaust Educational Trust.

 Personal life

-He married Gloria, whom he had met at the Oxford University Progressive Jewish Society, at the West London Synagogue in April 1966.
-She trained in Oxford as an Occupational Therapist, became a literary agent, and was a qualified Blue-badge guide-lecturer for twenty-five years.
-She died of brain cancer, following throat cancer. breast cancer, and terminal lung cancer, on 4 October 2016.
-They had one daughter, Rachel Lawrence, a criminal barrister for 21 years, an amateur actress, pianist, a former CF Achiever of the Year and who even once appeared on ITV's Blind Date.
+He married Gloria Crankshaw, whom he had met at the Oxford University Progressive Jewish Society, at the West London Synagogue in April 1966.
+She trained in Oxford as an occupational therapist, became a literary agent, and was a qualified Blue-badge guide-lecturer for twenty-five years.
+She died of brain cancer, following throat cancer, breast cancer, and terminal lung cancer, on 4 October 2016.
+They had one daughter, Rachel Lawrence, a criminal barrister for 21 years, who was also an amateur actress, pianist, former CF Achiever of the Year who once appeared on ITV's Blind Date.
 She died of lung failure caused by cystic fibrosis, aged 45 years on 6 September 2013.